bduckdev/watermelon-king/README.md

 Planned

-Make it full stack
+Make it full stack via Go (maybe rust if i feel spicy) and HTMX
-    Go (for web server)
-    HTMX (communicating with web server)